Nova Vulgata: Textual characteristics

 Most of the approximately 2,000 changes made by the Nova Vulgata to the Stuttgart Vulgate text of Jerome's version of the Gospels are minor and stylistic in nature.

 In addition, in the New Testament the Nova Vulgata introduced corrections to align the Latin with the Greek text in order to represent Jerome's text, as well as its Greek base, accurately.
 This alignment had not been achieved earlier, either in the edition of 1590 or in the 1592 edition of the Vulgate.

 The NV contains only the Biblical canon of the Catholic Church, and not other pseudepigraphical books "often associated with the Vulgate tradition."

 Use of the Nova Vulgata

 William Griffin used the Nova Vulgata for his Latin-to-English translation of the Books of Tobit, Judith, 1 and 2 Maccabees, Baruch, Wisdom, Sirach, and the additions to Esther and to Daniel for the Catholic/Ecumenical Edition of The Message Bible.

 The Nova Vulgata provides the Latin text of Kurt and Barbara Aland's bilingual Novum Testamentum Graece et Latine; the latter was first released in 1984.
-Since the Alands' 1984 revision of the Novum Testamentum Latine, that version has also used the Nova Vulgata as its reference text.
+Also, since the Alands' 1984 revision of the Novum Testamentum Latine, the Novum Testamentum Latine has also used the Nova Vulgata as its reference text.

-Criticism

-According to Protestant university professor Benno Zuiddam, many of the NVs New Testament readings are not found in any Latin manuscripts, meaning that the NV diverges from Jerome's translation.
-Zuiddam has called the NV "an imaginary text of Scripture on the authority of scholarship, based on a handful of manuscripts that run contrary to the textual traditions of both the Eastern and the Western Church".
+Unlike the Clementine Vulgate, which was intended to be the version to which vernacular traditions adhered, the Nova Vulgata still serves only as a reference to translations.